Skip to main content

 • Navigate to LinearB Application > Assignments.

-• Confirm the assigned user has the correct User Role and Team Scope.
+• Confirm that the assigned user has the correct User Role, Team Scope, and Developer Coaching Access value.

-• Verify that SCIM provisioning actions (Push New Users, Profile Updates, etc.) are functioning as expected.
+• Verify that SCIM provisioning actions (Push New Users, Profile Updates, and so on) are functioning as expected.

 In LinearB